vishvadeepaktripathi/Hello_Py/README.md

 # Hello_Py
 Primary level understanding about python to explore as Data Scientist.

+# Next step
+Work with Data Structure.